-Key Messages for Tropical Storm Milton Advisory 5: 10:00 AM CDT Sun Oct 06, 2024
+Key Messages for Hurricane Milton Advisory 6: 4:00 PM CDT Sun Oct 06, 2024

-1. Milton is forecast to quickly intensify while it moves eastward to northeastward across the Gulf of Mexico and be a major hurricane when it reaches the west coast of the Florida Peninsula mid week.
+1. Milton is forecast to be a major hurricane when it reaches the west coast of the Florida Peninsula midweek.
 Users are reminded to not focus on the details of the forecast as there remains significant uncertainty in the eventual track and intensity of Milton.

-2. While it is too soon to specify the exact magnitude and location of the greatest impacts, there is an increasing risk of life-threatening storm surge and damaging winds for portions of the west coast of the Florida Peninsula beginning Tuesday night or early Wednesday.
-Storm Surge and Hurricane Watches could be issued later today or tonight.
-Residents in the Florida Peninsula should follow any advice given by local officials and check back for updates to the forecast.
+2. While it is too soon to specify the exact magnitude and location of the greatest impacts, there is an increasing risk of life- threatening storm surge and damaging winds for portions of the west coast of the Florida Peninsula beginning early Wednesday and Storm Surge and Hurricane Watches will likely be issued tonight or early Monday.
+Residents in the Florida Peninsula should follow any advice given by local officials and monitor updates to the forecast.

-3. Areas of heavy rainfall will impact portions of Florida today and Monday well ahead of Milton, with heavy rainfall more directly related to the system expected later on Tuesday through Wednesday night.
-This rainfall will bring the risk of flash, urban, and areal flooding, along with the potential of moderate to major river flooding.
+3. Areas of heavy rainfall will impact portions of Florida through Monday well ahead of Milton, with heavy rainfall more directly related to Milton expected on Tuesday through Wednesday night.
+This rainfall will bring the risk of considerable flash, urban, and areal flooding, along with the potential for moderate to major river flooding.

-4. Tropical storm conditions are expected beginning Monday across portions of the northern Yucatan Peninsula of Mexico where a Tropical Storm Warning is in effect.
+4. Tropical storm conditions are expected with hurricane conditions possible beginning Monday across portions of the northern Yucatan Peninsula of Mexico where a Tropical Storm Warning and Hurricane Watch are in effect.